JamieDawson/calculator_in_bixby/README.md

-I'm creating a beginner guide to Bixby by creating a basic calculator.
-This project isn't complete yet, but once it's done I plan on making a medium blog post dedicated to going through it step-by-step.
+I'm creating a beginner guide to Bixby by creating a basic calculator with it.
+Blog post giving step-by-step instructions coming soon!

 Current features:</br>
 Add two numbers.</br>